ceramic-sf/quick-boi-source/bolq.md

 It is clear that Mozart is objectively better than someone throwing rocks together.
 ```

 Mozart is clearly better than stone age people banging rocks together in a rudimentary beat.
-It would be disengenuous to argue otherwise.
+It would be disingenuous to argue otherwise.
 If presented with two audio tracks for the rest of your life, which would you choose?

 *Some art is very clearly better at the extremes.*